 What can you create with resin?

-- Jewelry - you can make pins, pendants, rings, beads, and charms.
+- Jewelry - you can make earrings, pins, pendants, rings, beads, and charms.

-- Molds - pour resin into molds to make sculptures, figurines, or other decorative items.
+- Molds - pour resin into molds to make coasters, trays, dice, figurines, or other decorative items.

-- Paintings - By mixing epoxy resin with your paints an artist can create a marbelized abstract painting.
+- Paintings - By mixing epoxy resin with pigments an artist can create a marbleized abstract painting.